AWWWARDS NOMINEE

 Floor & Decor named the studio Designer of the Quarter for Summer 2023, anchored on hard surface selections across three residential bathrooms.
 Marble, dolomite, white oak, classic tile - the kit each project pulled from, applied three different ways.
 The feature ran in the summer catalog, on the Floor & Decor website, and inside a full video interview.

 Three projects, three directions.
 Urban southwest with exposed brick and a matte black soaking tub.
 Modern farmhouse with shiplap, brass fixtures, and patterned floor tile.
 Quiet glam with veined marble running floor to ceiling.
-Each room reads as its own thing, but the underlying material logic is the same.
+Each room stands on its own, but the underlying material logic is the same.

 The focus was hard surfaces, and the projects show how tile and stone anchor everything else.
 Get the floors and walls right, the rest follows.